Kong/docs.konghq.com/app/docs/0.1.1beta-2/cli.md

 $ kong <command>
 ```

-To print the help message of any command, execute:
+To print the usage info of any command, execute:

 ```bash
 $ kong <command> --help